Software From OpenUPM

 # Third-Party Services

 OpenUPM services may hyperlink to and integrate with third-party applications, websites, and other services.
 You decide whether and how to use and interact with such services.
 OpenUPM does not make any warranty regarding such services or content they may provide, and will not be liable to you for any damages related to such services.
-Use of such third-party services may be governed by other terms and privacy notices that are not part of this agreement and are not controlled by openupm.
+The use of such third-party services may be governed by other terms and privacy notices that are not part of this agreement and are not controlled by openupm.

 # Limits on Liability